nalbarr/hello-luke-java/README.md

 ### Basic
 These projects are based on what we explore step by step, question by question and not specifically directed but show your personal journey and evolution.
 I asked around on what core CS fundamentals should be covered first.

+- NOTE: I need to add our original C# project with your original questions for tracking.

 * [hello-luke-java](https://github.com/nalbarr/hello-luke-java "Java anchor project")

 * [hello-luke-csharp](https://github.com/nalbarr/hello-luke-csharp "C# anchor project")